-This easy apple cranberry crisp features fresh tart cranberries, sweet apples and a delicious brown sugar oatmeal crumble topping.
+This easy gluten-free apple cranberry crisp features fresh tart cranberries, sweet apples and a delicious brown sugar oatmeal crumble topping.

-Close up of a bowl of cranberry apple crisp with whipped cream on top and a spoon in the bowl.
+A bowl of cranberry apple crisp with whipped cream on top and a spoon in the bowl.

 About the Recipe

 For more crisp and crumble recipes, don’t miss my Blueberry Crisp Vegan Blackberry Crumble, Apple Crumble Bars and Strawberry Rhubarb Crisp.
+Apple lover?
+Try these Apple Crumble Bars and Vegan Apple Cake.

 All the ingredients for apple cranberry crisp recipe.
 Each ingredient is labelled with text.

 • Apples: It’s best to use a firm apple that won’t break down too much in the oven.
 Some varieties that work well are Granny Smith, Pink Lady, Gala, Honey Crisp, Pink Lady and Braeburn.
 You can use one kind or a mixture.
+Extra apple?
+These Baked Apple Slices are the perfect use.

 • Cranberries: You can use fresh or frozen cranberries.
 Sometimes these are hard to find fresh when they’re out of season, so check the freezer aisle.
 Make sure you’re using fresh or frozen whole cranberries, not dried cranberries.
+Extra cranberries?
+Use them in cranberry sauce or cranberry oatmeal bars.

 • Brown Sugar: Dark brown sugar is delicious for a rich, caramel flavour but light brown sugar is ok too.
-If you don’t have brown sugar, coconut sugar or cane sugar are suitable substitutes.
+If you don’t have brown sugar, coconut sugar, white sugar or cane sugar are suitable substitutes.

 • Nutmeg: Nutmeg adds something special to the crisp topping, especially combined with the dark brown sugar.
 It’s optional but really nice so definitely use it if you have it!

 • Plant-Based Butter: You can use any brand of plant-based butter such as Earth Balance, Melt Organic or Miyoko’s.
 I used salted Melt Organic butter sticks.
+You can substitute coconut oil.

-Variations
+Variations & Additions

-• Pears work well as an alternative to apples or you can use half apple and half pear.
+• Pears: Pears work well as an alternative to apples or you can use half apple and half pear.

-Before you start, peel and chop the apples.
+To prepare, peel and chop the apples.
 It’s not required to peel the apples but I prefer the texture of the final dish if you do.

 Cut the apples into chunks about the size of 2 cranberries.
 Though the size of the apple pieces is not hugely importnat, I prefer chunks over thin slices so they maintain their shape a bit better in the oven.